-- Know the specific algorithms for initial treatment and subsequent management of the complex trauma patient - Know the indication for operative and non-operative therapy in the trauma, vascular, thoracic, and plastics patient - Utilize web-based resources, journals, surgical texts, ACS Curriculum, SCORE, and other materials for detailed clinical and/or basic science information relative to patient care.
+- Know the specific algorithms for initial treatment and subsequent management of the complex trauma patient. - Know the indication for operative and non-operative therapy. - Utilize web-based resources, journals, surgical texts, SCORE, and other materials for detailed clinical and/or basic science information relative to patient care.